ramonpbarros/note-taker/README.md

 * Wow improvement to be done 2

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_
+*

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project inspired by UCSD Coding Bootcamp, based on second month of course, applying Node.js, Express and JavaScript skills.

 ## Contact
 Created by [@ramonpbarros](https://ramonpbarros.github.io/) - feel free to contact me!